 Recognizing this, in 2005 the Department of the Navy’s Naval Facilities Engineering Command (NAVFAC) published “Guidelines for Sound Insulation Exposed to Aircraft Operations”.
 This document described proper construction techniques and materials for new construction or renovations to existing structures to minimize noise impacts.
 The Guidelines included a supplemental computer program that could help determine the types and costs of materials needed to achieve lower interior noise levels.

 Recently, NAVFAC hired a team of consultants led by Blue Ridge Research and Consulting, LLC to update the Guidelines.
-Jones Payne played a key role in this project by updating information from the 2005 publication in the following areas:
+The Jones Payne Group played a key role in this project by updating information from the 2005 publication in the following areas:

 Most importantly, Jones Payne organized this information into a back-end database that allows the Guidelines’ supplemental computer program (Sound Insulation Estimator) to create the most cost-effective sound insulation solutions for residential, commercial and institutional type structures exposed to noise inside contours ranging from 60 dB to 80 dB.